 Advocates argue in favor of using investment treaties to protect investors' rights on the assumption that these treaties promote FDI.
-An emerging body of empirical literature, including Hallward-Driemeier (2003), Neumayer and Spess (2005) and Tobin and Rose-Ackerman (2004), finds little conclusive evidence that BITs do promote FDI.
+An emerging body of empirical literature, including Aisbett (2009), Hallward-Driemeier (2009), Neumayer and Spess (2005), and Tobin and Rose-Ackerman (2004), finds little conclusive evidence that BITs do promote FDI.
 Huang (2005) provides mixed evidence concerning foreign firms' need for international protection.
 Compared to average domestic firms, foreign firms report lower levels of regulatory constraint, but foreign firms may be treated less well than politically connected domestic firms.

-Even a host that is not tempted to expropriate the foreign investor may impose excessively strict regulations, simply because the cost of the regulations is external to the host.
+Even a host that does not have a predatory incentive to expropriate the foreign investor may impose excessively strict regulations, simply because the cost of the regulations is external to the host.
 Reviewing the literature on Pollution Havens, Wilson (1997) labels a host's failure to internalize the cost that local regulation imposes on inward FDI as a NIMBY (Not In My Backyard) outcome; see also Levinson (1997).
 From the investor's perspective, zealous regulation can be viewed as creeping expropriation or a regulatory taking.
 Expropriation clauses that force governments to compensate investors for costs arising from regulation can induce hosts to internalize costs, thereby eliminating excess regulation and promoting investment.
-Cost-internalization is the leading justification among legal scholars for the U.S. Fifth Amendment, which states that private property shall not be "taken for public purpose without just compensation" (Been and Beauvais 2003).
-Cost-internalization is likely to be even more important when dealing with foreign investors, who often repatriate profits and have less domestic political leverage.
+Cost-internalization is the leading justification among legal scholars for the U.S. Fifth Amendment, which states that private property shall not be "taken for public purpose without just compensation" (Been and Beauvais, 2003).

-The extent of protection that the Fifth Amendment provides property owners is a matter of debate, but thus far U.S. courts have rejected the doctrine of regulatory takings (a term often associated with Epstein (1985)).
+The extent of protection that the Fifth Amendment provides property owners is a matter of debate, but thus far U.S. courts have rejected the doctrine of regulatory takings5.
 Some Chapter 11 plaintiff arguments (a few of which are summarized in the next section) appear to construe NAFTA as an endorsement of the doctrine of regulatory takings for international investments.
 These plaintiff arguments have prompted public complaints that the expropriation clause amounts to an end-run around U.S. and other nations' domestic law.
 Some observers believe regulatory takings claims such as Methanex v.
 U.S. are an unintended consequence of the expropriation clause.
-Daniel Price, the lead U.S. Chapter 11 negotiator, rejects this view, stating "The parties did not stumble into this [interpretation]....This was a carefully crafted definition" (quoted from Greider (2001)); see also Price (2000).
-The legal community is still debating whether the NAFTA case history validates fears that NAFTA establishes a regulatory takings doctrine; see Tschen (1999), Soloway (2002), Gaines (2002), Alvarez and Park (2003) and Turk (2005).
+Daniel Price, the lead U.S. Chapter 11 negotiator, rejects this view, stating "The parties did not stumble into this [interpretation]....This was a carefully crafted definition" (quoted from Greider, 2001; see also Price, 2000).
+The legal community is still debating whether the NAFTA case history validates fears that NAFTA establishes a regulatory takings doctrine; see Tschen (1999), Soloway (2002), Gaines (2002), Alvarez and Park (2003), and Turk (2005).